Ryan-Callahan/startup/conflictTest.md

-some text but different again part 2: the sequel
+some text but different again part 2: the sequel: 2